-10.

-No development shall commence until a Construction Management Plan (or Construction Method Statement) has been submitted to and approved in writing by the Local planning authority.
-Thereafter the construction of the development shall only be carried out in accordance with the approved Plan.
-The Construction Management Plan / Statement shall include details of
+10. No development shall commence until a Construction Management Plan (CMP) (has been submitted to and approved in writing by the local planning authority.
+The CMP shall include details of

 a.
 Construction vehicle numbers, type, routing;

 b.
 Access arrangements to the site;